 Australia has the highest rate of skin cancer in the world.
 Overexposure to the sun during childhood and adolescent is an important contributing factor to the development of skin cancer later in life.
 As students are at school during times of peak ultraviolet (UV) radiation, schools can play a major role in creating a supportive environment that minimises exposure and encourages sun protective behaviours.

-Our sun protection policy has been adopted to ensure that all students, staff, parents and visitors attending South Thornlie Primary are protected from skin damage caused by UV radiation from the sun.
+Our sun protection policy has been adopted to ensure that all students, staff, parents and visitors attending South Thornlie Primary School are protected from skin damage caused by UV radiation from the sun.
 The sun protection practices outlined in this policy will be applied to all school activities, including sports carnivals, excursions and camps.
 The policy has been developed in consultation with the school council.

 Download our full Sun Protection Policy below.